arjunbhandari3/arjunbhandari3/README.md

 ## I'm a Undergraduate Student, Web Developer & Flutter Developer!

-- 🔭 I’m currently studying BE in Computer Engineering in Kathmandu University!
+- 🔭 I’m currently studying BE in Computer Engineering in Kathmandu University
 - 🌱 I’m currently learning Fullstack and Machine Learning
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects